waseemalmazrua/ml-project-foundation/README.md

 Future refactors are safer

 Docker

 A Dockerfile is included to allow containerized execution of the application.

 Docker is intentionally not used as a validation tool.
 Instead, the correct flow is:

-nginx
-Copy code
 Tests → CI → Docker build → Deployment
-Docker images should only be built after tests pass.

 Learning mindset

 This repository reflects an incremental learning approach:

 Start simple